“As a visual writer, I’ve chosen Word Painting to describe what I do.”

 While these poems express an appreciation of natural beauty and urge us to care for our earth and all its inhabitants, they’re also about self-discovery.
 When Kantor declares ‘Keeping perfect time isn’t her style/She’s left the rhythm behind…’ she isn’t merely talking about a goose but about all those who are unique.
 The reader will find a bit of himself or herself in her words.—–Donna Marie Merritt, author of We Walk Together

-A brief collection of musings and rants of resistance about the current state of politics and occupant of The White House
+A brief collection of musings and rants of resistance about the current state of politics and the former occupant of The White House.